Twentysix26/Red-Docs/red/red_guide_cogs_repo.md

 ***Disclaimer: these have not been screened by the almighty overlord, Twentysix.
 It is your own fault if something goes wrong whilst installing/using these cogs, and we are not liable to help you fix it.***

-If any of these cogs are outdated or don't work, send `fishyfing` a PM, and he'll update the repo.
+If any of these cogs are outdated or don't work anymore, send `fishyfing` a PM, and he'll update the repo.
+For general help, ask the cog creator.

 ## Installation